Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Experiments

-For the random model, in Figure \ref{fig:expTimeSmall} we illustrate a time comparison of all implementations for trees of up to $2^{21}$ leafs ($\sim 2$ million) with varying contraction probabilities.
-Every data point is the average of 10 runs.
-In all cases the new algorithms achieve the best performance.
+In Figure \ref{fig:expTimeSmall54} we illustrate a time comparison of all implementations for trees of up to $2^{21}$ leaves ($\sim 2$ million) with varying contraction probabilities.
+Every experiment is run 10 times, and each time on a different tree.
+All 10 data points are depicted together with a line that goes over their median.
+The compilers used were g++~5.4 with cmake~3.5.1 for \texttt{tqDist} and g++~5.4 for \texttt{CPDT}, \texttt{CPDTg}, and \texttt{CacheTD}.
+In all cases, \texttt{CacheTD} achieves the best performance.
 We note that for the case where $p_{1} = 0.95$ and $p_{2} = 0.2$, \texttt{CPDT} behaves in a different way compared to the experiments in \cite{Jansson2015}.
+The same can be observed for the case where $p_{1} = 0.8$ and~$p_{2} = 0.8$.
 The reason is because of the differences in the implementation of \texttt{unordered\_map} that exist between the different versions of the g++ compilers.
+In Figure~\ref{fig:gpp} we compare the performance of \texttt{CPDT} when compiled with g++ 4.7 and g++ 5.4.
+When $p_{1}$ is large, i.e., $p_{1} = 0.8$ and $p_{1} = 0.95$, we observe that the older version of g++ achieves a better performance.
+For all other values of $p_{1}$, the version of the compiler has no effect on the performance.
+In Figure \ref{fig:expTimeSmall47} we have another time comparison of all implementations but now with \texttt{CPDT} compiled in g++ 4.7.
+The new algorithm achieves the best performance again, but now the behaviour of \texttt{CPDT} is more stable when $p_{1}$ is large.
+From now on, in every RAM experiment \texttt{CPDT} is compiled in g++ 4.7.

-For example, if we compile with GCC 4.7, \texttt{CPDT} will produce the same performance as in \cite{Jansson2015} (see Figure \ref{fig:gpp}).
-In Figure \ref{fig:expSpaceSmall} we compare the space consumption of the algorithms. \texttt{CacheTD} is the only algorithm that uses $\mathrm{O}(n)$ space for both binary and general trees.
+In Figure \ref{fig:expSpaceSmall} we show the space consumption of the algorithms. \texttt{CacheTD} is the only algorithm that uses $\mathrm{O}(n)$ space for both binary and general trees.
 In theory we expect that the space consumption is better and this is also what we get in practice.

 In Figures \ref{fig:expPtimeSmall} and \ref{fig:expPspaceSmall} we can see how the contraction parameter affects the running time and the space consumption of the algorithms respectively.

-Finally, in Figures \ref{fig:l1misses}, \ref{fig:l2misses} and \ref{fig:l3misses} we compare the cache performance of the algorithms, i.e. how many cache misses (L1, L2 and L3 respectively) the algorithms perform for increasing input sizes and varying contraction parameters.
+Finally, in Figures \ref{fig:l1misses}, \ref{fig:l2misses} and \ref{fig:l3misses} we compare the cache performance of the algorithms, i.e., how many cache misses (L1, L2 and L3 respectively) the algorithms perform for increasing input sizes and varying contraction parameters.
 As expected, the new algorithm achieves a significant improvement over all previous algorithms.